Small Business, Big Global Opportunities

 But millions of lesser-known businesses are also reaping the benefits of our increasingly connected world.
 A McKinsey study found that 90 percent of commercial eBay sellers worldwide now sell and ship their products across international borders.

-And that success reflects a new world of opportunity for small- and medium-size enterprises (SMEs) in nearly every country.
+And that success reflects a new world of opportunity for small- and medium-size enterprises (SMEs) in nearly every country/territory.
 The problem: Many of them simply aren’t aware of the opportunities, or how to go about becoming micro-multinationals themselves.

 That finding comes courtesy of a new global research study commissioned by FedEx Express.
 The study, which was conducted by Harris Interactive, offers valuable insights on the import and export behavior of small businesses worldwide, as well as the challenges they face.